 Grace: I was talking to you about the Cursed Child a couple months ago, and I was not sure about it.
 I was saying, “It’s not even her writing, it’s a play.
 It’s not a book.”
 I was having a lot of negativity about it, and you said something that really changed my mind.
 You said, “I think it’s really— first of all, she can do whatever she wants,” which is true, and then you said, “I think it’s really cool that she gave this to two young playwrights.
 She gave them Harry Potter and the Cursed Child, and those people have this opportunity now that they would not have had.”
 And as an actor and sometimes writer, imagine, just imagine…

-Sarah: I think that, too, these are always gonna be our characters, right?
-They’re always gonna be things that she invented in her mind.
+Sawyer: I think that, too, these are always gonna be our characters, right?
+They’re always Sawyer be things that she invented in her mind.
 They’re things that are part of us and part of her, part of her life.
 That said, those characters don’t only belong to her.
 They are a gift that she’s given to rest of the world.
 So if I give you a set of dishes, I don’t get to say what you can put on them.

 Grace: I’m hungry.
 Why did you say dishes?